 The first step on the road to your dream career as a primary school teacher is to understand the criteria you need to meet.
 Whilst it is possible to teach in schools that aren’t state-maintained without Qualified Teacher Status (QTS), being qualified is always an advantage.

 There are a number of different teaching qualifications you can get if you want to become a primary school teacher.
-Depending on your circumstances, there are different ways you can obtain the teaching qualifications needed to end up in front of a primary school classroom.
+Depending on your circumstances, there are different ways you can obtain these teaching qualifications needed to end up in front of a primary school classroom.
 Take a look at the below to work out which may be best for you:

 Initial Teacher Training (ITT) Programme